sandwave-io/f-secure/README.md

     new ThrowableConvertor()
 );

-// use AuthClient to create a guzzleclient binded with middleware for handling the bearer token
+// use AuthClient to create a GuzzleClient binded with middleware for handling the bearer token
 $guzzleClient = (new BearerTokenMiddlewareGuzzleClientFactory(
     $apiEndpoint, new BearerTokenMiddleware($auth)
 ))->create();

-// create client by passing by injecting the guzzleclient
+// create client by injecting the guzzleclient
 $client = new Client(
     $guzzleClient,
     (new SerializerBuilder())->setPropertyNamingStrategy(